terra-campaigns/unsettled/directory/Kryptwood/Hendenburgh.md

 ## Pastor Noonan
 #### Lives at the church of the [Weeping Mother](../weepingMother/index.md)

-A bitter ex-priest who has turned to alcohol
+A bitter ex-priest who has turned to alcohol.
+Now a follower of [the Sisters](../weepingMother/theSisters.md).

 ## Gregory, the blacksmith

 An affable and warm-hearted giant.
 Gregory spends much of his time staring longingly across the street at the Galloping Goat Inn.
 Recently, Gregory has become the object of the seemingly unjustified ire of the Widow Winstaple and is banned from the inn.

+He leaves the village in [early June 1025](../../campaigns/Book_01/ep_023.md).

 ## Widow Winstaple, the Innkeeper
 #### Owner of the Galloping Goat Inn